bennyyy999/bennyyy999/README.md

 Currently employed and happy.

 ## Tech
-Doing SwiftUI apps and currently experimenting with a Homeserver running on my old MacBook Pro (Docker).
+Doing SwiftUI apps with Fastlane on GitLab pipelines.
+Currently experimenting with a Homeserver (Jellyfin, AdGuard, Homebridge) running on my old MacBook Pro (Docker).

 ## Hobbies
-2 cats and football.
+Have 2 cats (Gon & Killua, iykyk)
+Also a sucker for football (Schalke) and anime (One Piece).
+Sometimes some salty League of Legends or casual DJing at home.